GitLab Security Incident Response Guide

 Procedure

-Incident Response Process - this guide covers the following activities for all identified security incidents:
+Incident Response Process: this guide covers the following activities for all security incidents

 - Detection

-- The SIRT, other internal, or external entity identifies a Security or Privacy Event that may be the result of a potential exploitation of a Security Vulnerability or Weakness, or that may the result of an innocent error
+- The SIRT, other internal, or external entity identifies a Security or Privacy event or risk that may be the result of a potential exploitation of a Security Vulnerability or Weakness, or that may be the result of a misconfiguration, or an innocent error

-- A security issue is escalated into an incident as a preventative measure
+- A security issue is escalated into an incident out of an abudance of caution and to validate any assumptions

 - Analysis